 - Parameterization and measurement of imperfections in metal 3D-printed cellular structures by micro-CT for stochastic homogenization analysis

 Mr. Fu Yu (DD student, 2019), Polytechnic University of Milan, Italy

 - Development of downscaling multiscale analysis system by finite element method in peri-implant bone considering collagen fibers using micro-CT and SHG images

 Mr. Lucas Degeneve (DD student,2020), Ecole Central de Nantes, France

 - Influence of higher orders of Neumann expansion on accuracy of stochastic linear elastic finite element method with random physical parameters

-Ms. Noemie Jeannin (DD student, started September 2019), Ecole Central de Nantes, France
+Ms. Noemie Jeannin (DD student, 2021), Ecole Central de Nantes, France

-Mr. Raphael Farcy (DD student, started September 2020), Ecole Central de Marseille, France
+Mr. Raphael Farcy (DD student, 2022), Ecole Central de Marseille, France